2. Hiking Gear

 Each hiker is required to carry their own provisions for the day.
 We strongly suggest that you consider a day-pack/hydration system combination.
 We really like these for two reasons.
 First they come with a built in bladder and convenient tube so you don't have to mess around with finding one that fits properly and is easy to use.
 Secondly, they are small and lightweight, which will help keep the amount of stuff you take with you to a minimum.
 Our motto is "take all you need, use all you take."
 Anything more is just added weight and makes your ascent up the canyon or hike along it more difficult and feel longer than need be.

 Whether you are using an existing backpack or purchasing a new one, be sure to get one that fits you.
 Just like boots, they come in all sizes, widths and weights, and many are designed with different purposes in mind.
 So as you begin your training, test the size and feel of your old pack to be sure it still fits you properly.
 For good measure, visit a local outdoor store and talk with a knowledgeable representative.
 Tell them what you are doing and get their suggestions.
 Try on several packs to see if any offer newer features, less weight or more convenience that will make your life on the trail easier.
-Your current pack may be still be best for you, but at least you will have an idea what else is available.
-If after your first few training hikes you are finding yourself uncomfortable, or if you are experiencing any lower back or shoulder pain, consider revisiting the store and trying something new.
+Your current pack may still be best for you, but at least you will have an idea of what else is available.
+If after your first few training hikes you are uncomfortable or experiencing any lower back or shoulder pain, consider revisiting the store and trying something new.

 You may have your own favorite style or brand of socks.
 Though we don't recommend any specific brand, we do recommend they be made of an acrylic blend and contain extra padding along the bottom to provide extra cushioning and prevent blisters.